 - jointly about the Chair and Vice Chair or

-- the entire Governing Body or
+- the entire governing body or

-- the majority of the Governing Body
+- the majority of the governing body

-Stage 2 will be heard by a committee of independent, co-opted Governors.
+Stage 2 will be heard by a committee of independent governors.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Barham Primary School will take to resolve the complaint.